Festivals-App/festivals-documentation/README.md

 ## Engage

-As every compontent and process of this project is open source, you can theoretically engage in every aspect of it.
+As every component and process of this project is open source, you can theoretically engage in every aspect of it.
 Though there are some practical limitations to that openness, for example i cannot give access to things like infrastructure and accounts to people i don't know, but you are free to propose things to be opened more if you think you have good arguments for that.

 From people who want to engage i expect fairness and self-reliance, as i am not the coordinator for what you want to contribute to the project, and **i advise you to think twice if you want to be part of a project where everyone has the same rights and obligations**, as we need to find a way to make that work for both of us and everyone involved.
 I also would advise you to start with smaller contributions, if you want to completely redesign a whole aspect of the project there are so many things to consider, i would likely need half a year to reply to your request.
-However, i will alsways try to help you within the scope of my ability and time to utilize portions of the project to realize your ideas.
+However, i will always try to help you within the scope of my ability and time to utilize portions of the project to realize your ideas.

 See the [ENGAGING](./ENGAGING.md) document for more information.